christopher-k-c/Read-Locate-Copy-Code/README.md

 The code was first inspired by the this piece (linked below) that i found on stack-overflow, i have since made alterations but this piece of code was foundational.
-It helped me get my head around Name space issues, variables declaration and the humble for loop.
+It helped me get my head around Name space issues, variable declaration and the humble for loop.

 https://stackoverflow.com/questions/51528103/python-copying-specific-files-from-a-list-into-a-new-folder